martingabriel/findsonglive/readme.md

 # findsonglive

-Little tool for youtube search of live or acoustic version of song that you currently listening in iTunes.
+Little tool for youtube search of live or acoustic version of song that you currently listening in **iTunes** or **Spotify** macOS apps.
 Tested on macOS 10.14 with SWIFT5.

 ## Easy to use

-Run findlive from terminal and it will open your default browser page with youtube search of currently playing song.
+Run findlive from terminal and it will open your default browser new tab page with youtube search of currently playing song.
 You can use arguments to specify search type:
 - [-l] live
 - [-a] acoustic
 - [-c] cover